AgaMiko/plastic-object-detection/content/authors/zuzanna-klawikowska/_index.md

 ---
 # Display name
-title: In progress
+title: Zuzanna Klawikowska

 # Username (this should match the folder name)
 authors:
-- Name: "member5"
+- Name: "Zuzanna Klawikowska"

 # Is this the primary user of the site?
 superuser: false